coltorapps/builder/apps/docs/src/app/docs/entity-values/page.md

 }
 ```

-Here is a possible outcome of entity values:
+Here is a possible outcome of entities values:

 ```json
 {